vgurianov/uml-sp/docs/case_studies/queue/queuing_theory.md

 [baseClassOfBarberProject.h](https://github.com/vgurianov/uml-sp/blob/master/examples/queue/baseClassOfBarberProject.h), [baseClassOfBarberProject.cpp](https://github.com/vgurianov/uml-sp/blob/master/examples/queue/baseClassOfBarberProject.cpp)

 ## General Queueing Theory in UML2 SP
-In general case classes in Fig.1 linked as one to many.
-For reification this link we use ItemOfList class.
+In general case Component and Composite classes in Fig.1 linked as one to many.
+For *reification* this link we use ItemOfList class.
 In simple case it is linked list.
 It is depicted in Fig.2.
 <p><img src="refine.png" alt="" /></p>
 Figure 2.
 The reification<br/>